Early music activities and learning strongly influence the future abilities of a person. Even in the womb, a child's experiences are critical.

 Often I will tack on a short session with a younger sibling.

-Generally, for children between 3-5 I offer 15 minute musical experiences, gradually teaching them the notes on the piano, singing notes, learning scales, intervals and recognizing the difference between major and minor chords.
+Generally, for children between 3-5, I offer 15-minute musical experiences, gradually teaching them the notes on the piano, singing notes, learning scales, intervals, and recognizing the difference between major and minor chords.
 We play and sing very young educational children's songs.

 Young piano students learn from a great methodology that I have used for decades.
 It introduces music at a pace for success, which includes a variety of songs children enjoy playing.
-The first day they are playing some great melodies.
+The first day, they are playing some great melodies.

-Appopriate instruments are part of the secret of success.
+Appropriate instruments are part of the secret of success.

-A keyboard should have 88 keys and be touch sensative.
+A keyboard should have 88 keys and be touch sensitive.
 There's nothing like a real piano, but it should be tuned regularly for a student as well as maintained.
 I'll be glad to help obtain an instrument.

 Start with a reasonable quality instrument.
 I'm happy to help.